Hutton-Potato-Genetics/nfHISS/README.md

 # nfHISS

-nfHISS is a re-implementation of the HISS pipeline using Nextflow.
+nfHISS is a re-implementation of the [HISS pipeline](https://github.com/SwiftSeal/HISS) using Nextflow.
 This has been created as a result of recent changes to Snakemake which have reduced its compatibility with SLURM.
+Additionally a change has been made to favour Apptainer over Conda due to reported performance issues and some difficult to reproduce errors during enviornment resolution.

 ## Running nfHISS